SamarthLambture/ecommerce-app-2-devops/README.md

 ### Important Note

 AngularSpree is now a part of [Aviacommerce Project](https://aviacommerce.org).
 Further development of angularspree will happen in _this repository only_.
-Also, check the [aviacommerce repo](https://github.com/aviacommerce/avia) where this repository exists as a submodule.
+Also, check the [aviacommerce repo](https://github.com/aviacommerce/avia) where this repository exists as a submodule

-## Features

-Please check the online demo [here](https://www.aviacommerce.org/demo/demo.html).

 ### Features of this mobile appliction are:-